American Horror Story season 10 may be airing its finale in the US tomorrow (20th October) - but it will also finally be premiering here in the UK.

 Season 10 will be no different - with Home Alone star Macaulay Culkin set to join the established AHS cast members this time out, appearing in a video Murphy posted on his Instagram confirming who would appear in the 10th season.

 Also announced to be part of the line up for the new run is model Kaia Gerber.
-Aside from two small roles, this is Gerber’s first major acting role and it will be interesting to see what type of character she will be portraying.
+Aside from two small roles, this is Gerber's first major acting role, and she'll star in Part 2: Death Valley as student Kendall Carr.

 Kathy Bates was originally set to make a return here too but she sadly had to drop out due to health reasons - fingers crossed she is well enough to come back for whatever season 11 ends up being called.